A photographic series of environmental portraits captured during the global Coronavirus (COVID-19) pandemic.

 Lisa B.

-I’m a doctor (neurosurgery trainee) and I moved back to Melbourne this year to complete my training.
-My husband is finishing his medical training in Adelaide, and I last saw him in person 9 months ago due to the border closures.
-My work days are bizarre, the hospital has transformed into some kind of plastic- wrapped dystopia, and everyone is starting to turn on each other.
+My work days are bizarre — the hospital has transformed into a kind of plastic-wrapped dystopia, and tensions are rising as people begin to turn on each other.
 I started growing vegetables on my balcony from seed as something I could control and nurture.
 This is a tomato plant that I’m going to gift to my friend.

 Harry A.